 - a.
-A golf course may also include a clubhouse facility.
-The clubhouse is to serve as the place where golfers register daily and pay fees for the use of the golf facility. - b.
+A golf course may also include a clubhouse facility. - b.
 The golf course must be fully functioning for the clubhouse to be in operation. - c.
 The size of the clubhouse and the services it provides may vary with local conditions and intensity of use.
-The clubhouse facility must be indicated on the site plan during the approval process and must meet all concurrency standards, and standards of this Code including parking and landscaping. - d.
+The clubhouse facility must be indicated on the site plan during the approval process and must meet all concurrency standards, and standards of the LDR including parking and landscaping. - d.
 Services the golf clubhouse may provide include various combinations of the following: locker rooms, shower rooms, dining room, snack bar, lounge, manager's office, pro shop (where golf merchandise may be purchased), caddy and golf cart storage room, and recreation room reserved for special activities of clubhouse members.